 Visit Our Fleet for additional vessel information.

 Our next largest ferries, the Jumbo and Super Class, carry 144 to 188 cars.
 These boats include the Spokane, Walla Walla, Hyak, Yakima, Elwha, and Kaleetan.
-All vessels have accessible elevators from the auto deck to the passenger cabin.
-The Kaleetan and the Yakima have an accessible shelter and an accessible restroom on the auto deck.
-The Spokane, Walla Walla, Elwha, and Hyak do not have accessible shelters or restrooms on the auto deck.
+All vessels have accessible elevators from the auto deck to the passenger cabins on both passenger decks.
+The Hyak, Kaleetan, and the Yakima have an accessible shelter and an accessible restroom on the auto deck.
+The Spokane, Walla Walla, and Elwha do not have accessible shelters or restrooms on the auto deck.
 When you arrive at the terminal, notify the ticket seller if you need to park near an elevator.
-Dining areas on the Spokane, Walla Walla, and the Elwha have the same clearances and counter heights described on the Jumbo Mark II ferries.
+Dining areas on the Jumbo and Super Class vessels have the same clearance and counter heights described on the Jumbo Mark II ferries.
+The Spokane, Walla Walla, Hyak, and Kaleetan are equipped with our visual paging system.